Skip to content

 A wedding blogger might fall in love with a photo you shared and decide to repost it using all the credits you added.
 (Yay!)

-Crediting others means you’re more likely to be credited in return.
-And the more people are talking about you on social media, the easier it is to build a following.
-As you gain more followers on Instagram, you can be sure some are coming from the partners and vendors in your industry that are starting to credit your work.
+Crediting others means you’re more likely to be credited in return, and it helps you avoid any potential copyright issues.
+And the more people who are sharing images and talking about you on social media, the easier it is to build a following.
+As you gain more followers, you can be sure some are coming from the partners and vendors in your industry that are starting to credit your work.

-If you don’t own the rights to the image and you don’t credit the person/brand/blog/website who CREATED the image, you’re stealing.
+If you don’t own the rights to the image and you don’t credit the image owner that is the person/brand/blog/website who created the original photo, you’re stealing.
 This happens to me and my brand Something Turquoise all the time, especially with the “regram” and “repost” features.
-IG users think that using those apps makes it okay to take images they find on other profiles and share them as their own.
+IG users think that using those apps makes it okay to take photos without permission of images they find on other profiles and share them as their own.
 But all of those images live somewhere, either on websites or blogs, and have been created for a reason.
-Before you post, take a second to think of your fellow creatives—then be kind, share with permission, and credit.
+Before you post, take a second to think of your fellow creatives—then be kind, share with permission, and credit, as neglecting to credit the image source can lead to legal problems like copyright infringement.
+Now that you know how to give photo credit correctly, you can go off and spread the love on Instagram and other social media platforms.

-Crediting properly on Instagram isn’t just the right thing to do—it has benefits for everyone.
+Crediting properly isn’t just the right thing to do—it has benefits for everyone.
 So do your part.
 Go the extra mile.
-And make your Instagram profile “act” as good as it looks.
+Offer photo courtesy.
+And make your various profiles “act” as good as they look.

-If you’re looking for an easy way to collect leads through Instagram and funnel them straight into one organized location, consider using a small business management platform.
+If you’re looking for an easy way to collect leads through Instagram and funnel them straight into one organized location, consider using a clientflow management platform.
 Your business will thank you!

 Blog tags: